isabella232/devo-ps.github.io/_posts/blog/_drafts/2013-09-11-zookeeper-doozer-etc-a-pissing-contest.md

 Conclusions

 In the end we decided to give etcd a try, it seems most feasible for our usecase, has active developent and seems resilient enough for us.
 However we'll keep in the back of our heads that we may have to write custom solution in the future when we want to do things etcd just isn't designed for.
 At devo.ps we like ZeroMQ and it could provide a nice base for our efforts, but we'll cross that bridge when we get to it!

+These things made us think harder and look into all feasible options available.
+What we ome up were: Zookeeper, Doozer, ETCD and DIY approach.
+All listed tools try to solve very similar problem but approach it a bit differently.
+In addition to these we kept in mind that we could build our own system  to answer our needs (good chance to get to use Go!), that's why Heroku originally built Doozer (link).

+-; the system should keep functioning in EVERY situation)
+  - Security (encryption and authorization)
+  - Easy deployment and minimize dependencies.
+  Things of secondary importance:
+   - Speed (we only have at most some hundred variables)